 The Master of Accounting degree program is a graduate professional program designed to provide advanced, specialized training in accounting and tax accounting.
-The program requires 30 graduate units, with no fewer than 24 in the field of accounting from a variety of courses available through the department.
+The program requires 30 graduate units, with no fewer than 24 in the field of accounting from a variety of courses available through the School of Accountancy.
 Individualized programs of study are defined by the student and the adviser.

 The MAcc program has two tracks of study: Audit and Tax.

 Questions regarding admissions should be directed to the Accounting Graduate Program Coordinator: GradAcctPrograms@email.arizona.edu

 The School of Accountancy offers the following programs:

 These programs prepare students for careers such as the independent practice of public accounting, controllership, and general accounting management.

 Graduate work in accounting is offered for those who strive for a stronger background in business and accounting, and for those who wish to teach in colleges and universities.

 The mission of the School of Accountancy is to: